 How to Calculate your Disposable Income

-If your total income is £2000 per month and your total essential expenses are £1700 your disposable income is £300 per month: £2000 – £1700 = £300
+For example if your total income is £2000 per month and your total expenses are £1700 your disposable income is £300 (£2000 – £1700 = £300)

-How to complete your monthly Living Expenses Budget
+How to Complete your Monthly Living Expenses Budget

-What if you pay some of your expenses weekly?
+What if you pay some things weekly?

-Arrange a call with a DMP Expert
+Arrange a call with a Debt Management Expert

 Your information will be held in strictest confidence and used to contact you by our internal team only.
 We will never share your details with any third party without your permission.